Rigetti Computing: History

-Rigetti Computing was founded in 2013 by Chad Rigetti, a physicist who previously worked on quantum computers at IBM, and studied under noted Yale quantum scientist Michel Devoret.
-The company emerged from startup incubator Y Combinator in 2014 as a so-called "spaceshot" company.
-The company also went through enterprise revenue-focused The Alchemist Accelerator in 2014.
+Rigetti Computing was founded in 2013 by Chad Rigetti, a physicist with a background in quantum computers from IBM who studied under Michel Devoret.
+Chad Rigetti has authored more than 140 publications in the fields of quantum mechanics and quantum computing.
+The Rigetti Computing from startup incubator Y Combinator in 2014 as a so-called "spaceshot" company.
+Later that year, Rigetti also participated in The Alchemist Accelerator, a venture capital programme.

-By February 2016, the company had begun testing a three-qubit (quantum bit) chip made using aluminum circuits on a silicon wafer.
-In March, the company raised Series A funding of US$24 million in a round led by Andreessen Horowitz.
-In November, the company raised Series B funding of $40 million in a round led by investment firm Vy Capital, along with additional funding from Andreessen Horowitz and other investors.
-Y Combinator was a smaller investor in both rounds.
+By February 2016, Rigetti created its first quantum processor, a three-qubit chip made using aluminum circuits on a silicon wafer.
+That same year, Rigetti raised Series A funding of US$24 million in a round led by Andreessen Horowitz.
+In November, the company secured Series B funding of $40 million in a round led by investment firm Vy Capital, along with additional funding from Andreessen Horowitz and other investors.
+Y Combinator also participated in both rounds.

-By Spring of 2017, the company was testing eight-qubit computers, and in June, the company announced the public beta availability of a quantum cloud computing platform called Forest 1.0, which allows developers to write quantum algorithms.
+By Spring of 2017, Rigetti had advanced to testing eight-qubit quantum computers.
+In June, the company announced the release of Forest 1.0, a quantum computing platform designed to enable developers to create quantum algorithms.
+This was a major milestone.

-In October of 2021, it was announced that the company plans to go public via a SPAC merger, with estimated valuation around $1.5 billion.
-This process will allow the company to raise an addition $458 million in funding, in addition to the $200 million raised previously.
-With this funding, Rigetti plans to scale its systems from 80 qubits to 1,000 qubits by 2024, and to 4,000 by 2026.
-The SPAC deal closed on 2 March, 2022, and the company began trading on the NASDAQ.
+In October 2021, Rigetti announced plans to go public via a SPAC merger, with estimated valuation of around US$1.5 billion.
+This deal was expected to raise an additional US$458 million, bringing the total funding to US$658 million.
+The fund will be used to accelerate the company's growth, including scaling its quantum processors from 80 qubits to 1,000 qubits by 2024, and to 4,000 by 2026.
+The SPAC deal closed on 2 March 2022, and Rigetti began trading on the NASDAQ under the ticker symbol RGTI.

+In December 2022, Subodh Kulkarni became president and CEO of the company.

+In July 2023 Rigetti launched a single-chip 84 qubit quantum processor that can scale to even larger systems.

+In October 2025, Rigetti was one of several quantum-computing companies reported to be involved in discussions with the Trump administration to secure federal funding in exchange for equity stakes.